Remonstrants: The church

 The Remonstrant Brotherhood continues as a church in the Netherlands.
 The Remonstrants first received official recognition in 1795.
 Their chief congregation has been in Rotterdam.

 In 2016, the Remonstrant Brotherhood has about 5,000 members and "friends", in more than 40 congregations in the Netherlands, and one congregation in Friedrichstadt, in northern Germany (2008).

 The Remonstrant Brotherhood of The Netherlands keeps fellowship with the European Liberal Protestant Network, and is a full, charter member of the World Alliance of Reformed Churches.
 It is also a member of the Communion of Protestant Churches in Europe.

-In line with the progressive views on religion, Remonstrants have been blessing same-sex partnerships on an equal footing as different sex weddings from 1986 onwards (church weddings have no legal status in the Netherlands, where legally acknowledged civil same-sex marriages became possible in 2001).
-In this the Remonstrants were the first Christian church in the world to bless same-sex relationships similar to other relations.
+Whereas the early twentieth-century professor of Remonstrant theology Herman Ysbrand Groenewegen was a vocal opponent of homosexual emancipation, by contrast, in 1986 the Brotherhood, becoming the first Christian denomination in Europe, officially allowed the blessing of same-sex partnerships, on an equal footing with heterosexual marriage.
+This decision was taken well before civil marriage was opened up to same-sex couples.
+Moreover, Church weddings have no legal status in the Netherlands.

 Remonstrants emphasize personal faith and are not necessarily in agreement with one another on questions of faith and social issues.
 They consider that the message of the Gospel cannot be separated from true choices in the struggle to live together, on the road to a world with peace and justice.
 What binds them is the Statement of Principle:

 The Remonstrant Church is a community of faith which, rooted in the gospel of Jesus Christ, and true to its principle of freedom and tolerance, seeks to worship and serve God.